Draggie306/EditingCheatSheets/A Level/Geography - Hazardous Earth.md

 ## Case study: Eyjafjallajökull, Iceland
 Iceland, in 2010, had a HDI of 0.92 and a GNI per capita of US$36,270 PPP, with a life expectancy of 82.

 Eyjafjallajokull is a stratovolcano covered in glacial ice.
-Volcanic events starting in March 2010 began effusively, with basaltic
+Volcanic events starting in March 2010 began effusively, with characteristic basaltic andesitic lava.
+This attracted some tourists to the area, and ash reached no more than 4km in the atmosphere - a VEI 2 eruption.

 In April 2010, the second, most significant explosive eruption occurred, peaking at a VEI of 4.
 This was particularly damaging for many reasons.
+It was directly below the very stable jet stream, pushing wind towards the UK and Europe.
+The eruption took place under 200m of glacial ice, with much of the meltwater flowing back into the caldera increasing the explosivity with high gases and increased pressure.
+This also caused glass-rich ash to be formed quickly which was injected

 > How to [pronounce](https://upload.wikimedia.org/wikipedia/commons/transcoded/7/75/Is-Eyjafjallaj%C3%B6kull_%283%29.oga/Is-Eyjafjallaj%C3%B6kull_%283%29.oga.mp3)